 Learn on Demand

 Did you know the Library offers free on-demand video streaming classes and learning modules?
 Add a new skill, polish a skill that needs an update, or just try something for fun!
 Learn at your own pace.
 All you need is a Library card!
-If you have not explored these fantastic learning opportunities yet, get started right here!
+If you haven’t explored these fantastic learning opportunities yet, start right here!
 Don’t have a Library card yet?
 Find out how to get one here.

 Research Databases